tuckbloor/english-draughts/README.md

 #Things I Would Change If I Was To Do It Again
-remove the letters and numbers from the side of the board add numbers to dark square only(this will make caculating moves easier as you can only move diagnally anyway no white squares will ever be used)
+remove the letters and numbers from the side of the board add numbers to dark square only(this will make calculating moves easier as you can only move diagnally anyway no white squares will ever be used)